bodywork-ml/bodywork-core/docs/quickstart_ml_pipeline.md

 $ kubectl -n ml-pipeline get all
 ```

-Once the workflow has completed, the ML scoring service deployed within your cluster will be ready for testing.
+Once the workflow has completed, the scoring service deployed within your cluster will be ready for testing.
 Service deployments are accessible via HTTP from within the cluster - they are not exposed to the public internet.
 To test the service from your local machine you will first of all need to start a proxy server to enable access to your cluster.
 This can be achieved by issuing the following command,

 ```shell
 $ kubectl proxy